DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ## Train to teach in England

-From 1 August 2022, you have the right to apply to train to teach and the right to apply for a [student loan, bursary, scholarship](/funding-your-training) or [advanced learner loan](https://www.gov.uk/advanced-learner-loan), if you are resident in the UK under:
+If you are resident in the UK under:

 * [the Ukraine Family Scheme visa](https://www.gov.uk/guidance/apply-for-a-ukraine-family-scheme-visa)
 * [the Ukraine Sponsorship Scheme](https://www.gov.uk/guidance/apply-for-a-visa-under-the-ukraine-sponsorship-scheme)
 * [the Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme)

+From 1 August 2022, you will:

+* have the right to apply to train to teach
+* have the right to apply for a [student loan, bursary, scholarship](/funding-your-training) or [advanced learner loan](https://www.gov.uk/advanced-learner-loan)
+* pay the same training fees as UK applicants ((up to £9,250 for a full-time course)

 If you are not in the UK under one of these schemes, [find out about switching to a different type of visa](#check-the-status-of-your-visa) so you can train to teach.
 Not all visas will give you the right to apply for a student loan.